-Ele ement Per formance criteria Reference
+Ele ement Pe rformance criteria Reference

-At t he end of training the person must be able to:
+At 1 he end of training the person must be able to:

-1. Identify the types of running signals inning signals (b) state the function of running signals state how the different types of running signals indicate the route ahead NSG 600
+1. Identify the types of running signals (a) (b) state the function of running signals state how the different types of running signals indicate the route NSG 600

+(0) ahead

 (c) identify and interpret the indications on semaphore signals

 (d) identify running signal designations and functions

 (e) describe how the following signals are operated:

-• controlled signals
+controlled signals

 automatic signals

 (f) identify the different types of:

-• controlled signals
+controlled signals

 automatic signals

 (g) identify and describe the function of the running signals used in their area of operation

 (h) identify and interpret:

-• indicator signals
+indicator signals

-• repeater signals
+repeater signals

-2. Identify shunting signals (a) (b) state the function of shunting signals identify: NSG 602
+2. Identify shunting (a) state the function of shunting signals NSG 602

+signals (b) identify:

 colour light shunting signals

 semaphore shunting signals

 (c) interpret the routes indicated on shunting signals

 (d) identify, interpret and respond appropriately to shunting signals used in their area of operation

 3. Identify the indicators and signs (a) identify, interpret and respond appropriately to the indicators and signs NSG 604

-Ele ement Per rformance criteria Reference At t the end of training the person must be able to: 4.
-Respond to signals (a) state the function of fixed signals NSG 606 and signs (b) (c) identify when a signal indication may/may not be changed to a more restrictive aspect NPR 721 NPR 746 know the location and purpose of signals in their area of work NPK /46 (d) identify the limits of authority of cleared: running signals • shunting signals (e) state when a running signal can be used to authorise a shunting movement (f) follow the correct procedure to direct a rail vehicle past a cleared shunting signal (g) follow the correct procedure to use a subsidiary shunting signal to authorise rail traffic to pass a home signal (h) follow the correct procedure if a signal indication is: • STOP • PROCEED irregular • out of use (i) describe signal placement relative to the line 5.
-Pass indicators at STOP (a) state when rail traffic must not pass main line indicators and NSG 610 mechanical points indicators at STOP NPR 707 (b) follow the correct procedure to report passing a main line indicator or mechanical points indicator at STOP NPR 738 (c) respond to faulty points NPR 739 (d) manually operate points as required NPR 740 (u) mandany operate points as required NPR 742 NPR 743 NPR 744
+Ele ement Per rformance criteria Reference At t he end of training the person must be able to: 4. (a) state the function of fixed signals NSG 606 (b) identify when a signal indication may/may not be changed to a more restrictive aspect NPR 721 NPR 746 (c) know the location and purpose of signals in their area of work (d) identify the limits of authority of cleared: running signals shunting signals (e) state when a running signal can be used to authorise a shunting movement (f) follow the correct procedure to direct a rail vehicle past a cleared shunting signal (g) follow the correct procedure to use a subsidiary shunting signal to authorise rail traffic to pass a home signal (h) follow the correct procedure if a signal indication is: • STOP • PROCEED • irregular • out of use (i) describe signal placement relative to the line 5.
+Pass indicators at STOP (a) state when rail traffic must not pass main line indicators and NSG 610 mechanical points indicators at STOP NPR 707 (b) follow the correct procedure to report passing a main line NPR 738 indicator or mechanical points indicator at STOP NPR 739 (c) respond to faulty points NPR 740 (d) manually operate points as required NPR 742 NPR 743 NPR 744

 Variable Scope

 Track environment The track environment may include but not be limited to:

 (a) varying weather conditions

 (b) varying track geography, including tunnels, cuttings, grades, etc

 (c) day or night operation

 (d) different line types, including but not limited to:

 converging lines

 terminal lines

 adjacent lines

 bidirectional lines

-• single lines
+single lines

 (e) different signal types, including but not limited to:

 controlled signals

 automatic signals

 (f) track-circuited and non-track-circuited areas

 (g) operation near electrical equipment or wiring

 (h) rail traffic density

 Train types Train types may include but not be limited to:

 (a) work trains

 (b) track machines

 (c) other trains

 Equipment Variation in equipment types might include but not be limited to:

 (a) point lever types

 (b) point clip types

 (c) two-way radios, mobile phones, trackside phones

 Trackside signage All trackside signage